An Introduction to MIMO Radio technology

 Forms of MIMO

-- Multiple-input and single-output (MISO) is a special case when the receiver has a single antenna.
+- MISO (Multiple-Input Single-Output): Occurs when the receiver uses a single antenna.

-- Single-input and multiple-output (SIMO) is a special case when the transmitter has a single antenna.
+- SIMO (Single-Input Multiple-Output): Occurs when the transmitter uses a single antenna.

 - Per Antenna Rate Control (PARC), Varanasi, Guess (1998), Chung, Huang, Lozano (2001)